 Telematics in Home Insurance

-Telematics can also be of high interest for those within the home insurance.
+This technology can also be of high interest for those within the home insurance.
 After all, if you can obtain reliable data about what’s going on within the house you are set to insure, the underwriting process might get a lot easier.

-Here, intelligent home appliances are key as they can transmit information about how well the home is maintained by, for example, monitoring the state of electrical equipment.
+Here, intelligent home appliances are key, as they can transmit information about how well the home is maintained by, for example, monitoring the state of electrical equipment.
 If it is evident that a customer frequently replaces worn-out HVAC systems or keeps the stove in top-notch shape, he might be a good candidate for a lower premium price.

 Moreover, besides keeping track of how hazard-free a home might be, the system can also alert homeowners and insurers when it’s time to conduct some kind of maintenance.
 Thus, naturally reducing the likelihood of insurance events and subsequent filing of claims.

-Besides home insurance, it’s also worth mentioning the role of telematics in insuring commercial property against fire, theft, or natural disasters.
+It’s also worth mentioning the role of telematics in insuring commercial property against fire, theft, or natural disasters.
 Manufacturing companies, retailers, and plenty of other organizations that own commercial real estate may want to insure it to reduce risks.

 The role of telematics is similar here.
 The technology can continuously collect data on the state of fire alarm systems, water leak detection tools, and other devices that relate to the safety of the commercial property.
 Thus, informing insurers of how risky it is to cover a specific estate while simultaneously helping prevent claim events through real-time alerts.